 More articles about Athens

-About the author: Native New Yorker Marissa Tejada is an author, travel writer and freelance journalist living in Athens, Greece and founder of Travel Greece, Travel Europe blog.
+About the guest author: Native New Yorker Marissa Tejada is an author, travel writer and freelance journalist living in Athens, Greece and founder of Travel Greece, Travel Europe blog.
 Expat life also inspired her acclaimed romantic comedy novel Chasing Athens which is available on Amazon.
-You can find her on Instagram, Pinterest, Twitter and Facebook.